Lucas2011wastaken/latex2svgAPI/README.md

 - [x] RecordUsage: record the usage for users
 - [ ] Update`README.md`: add a part that demonstrate feature
 - [ ] Finish`/superiorcache?action=delete`: new feture that allows users to manage their superiorcache
+- [ ] TryUserEndCache: it seems that you can do this...
+I'm not sure.Require more ivestigation.